alexdelorenzo/screenshot/README.md

 # pyscreencapture
-## Take screenshots on Mac OS X from the commandline like God intended
+## Take screenshots on Mac OS X from the command line like God intended

 pyscreencapture let's you specify an Application Name and Window Title to take a screenshot of a specific window via the commandline.
 It's a thin wrapper that grabs the window IDs from Quartz and passes them to `screencapture`.

 `python3 screencapture.py Pycharm -t pyscreencapture`

-Take a screenshot of the Pycharm application with the window title containing "pyscreencapture".
+ake a screenshot of the Pycharm application with the window title containing "pyscreencapture".

 ## Installation
-Grab the source, run the following in the source dir `pip3 install -r requirements.txt`
+Grab the source, run the following in the source dir:
+`pip3 install -r requirements.txt`

 then run